getndazn/lambda-logging-demo/README.md

 ## Deployment with code pipeline

+For now this is not deployed on den and stage because of qouta limits on logz.io

+This deployments are working for new log groups, if you have already existing lambdas with log groups, then you should look at `process_all` directory and modify input parameters, it will create subscriptions for already existing lambdas.

 Deployment for lambda logs shipping, if you are adding another resource for which logs should be shipped then just add new directory under `terraform/deployment/config` and add new `remote` and `tfvars` files.

 Deployment needs encrypted logz.io token stored in parameter store, name of key from parameter store is passed into `/dev/lambda/logzio-token` variable.